Daniel-16/voice-commander/CONTRIBUTING.md

 Alris is created and maintained by Daniel Toba.
 When contributing to this repository, please respect the following guidelines:

-1. All contributions will be licensed under the MIT License
+1. All contributions will be licensed under the Apache License 2.0
 2. Maintain the copyright headers in source files
 3. Add yourself to the contributors list when making significant contributions
+4. If you modify any files, ensure they carry prominent notices stating that you changed the files (as required by Apache License 2.0)

 ## How to Contribute